srmaarnav/url_shortner/README.md

 # Flask URL Shortener

 A simple URL shortener built with Flask that allows users to shorten long URLs, retrieve the original URLs, and list all stored URLs.
-This application is entirely API-based and does not use a database, storing data in memory.
+This application is entirely API-based and does not use a database, storing data in memory as a key-value pair.

 ## Table of Contents